 Ice melting products are very handy in the wintertime, but THEY SHOULD NOT BE USED UNDER ANY CIRCUMSTANCES!
 Especially if you have a stamped or patterned concrete driveway.
 To learn more, watch this video about concrete de-icers featuring one of our trusted members!

 7) Snow Removal

-If you plow the snow on your driveway, or you hire someone to do it for you, make sure that if chains are used on the tires, not to allow the wheels to spin in place.
+If you plow the snow on your driveway, or you hire someone to do it for you, make sure if chains are used on the tires, not to allow the wheels to spin in place.
 This can cause permanent scarring to the surface of the concrete that may not be noticeable until the spring.
-Unfortunately there’s nothing that can be done to repair these unsightly damages!
+Unfortunately, there’s nothing that can be done to repair these unsightly damages.

 8) Moving Vans

 On more than one occasion we’ve seen moving vans completely destroy a concrete driveway.
 Avoid allowing moving vans on your driveway if at all possible.

 Trash trucks are extremely heavy and can destroy even 6” thick parking lots.
 DON’T LET THEM ON YOUR NEW CONCRETE DRIVEWAY!